 One of the first questions we’re asked by every potential client is, “Which channels should we be using for our FinTech marketing strategy?”

-Whilst it’s true that these channels can be broken down into individual platforms and tactics, the number of marketing channels are finite.
+Whilst it’s true that these channels can be broken down into individual platforms and tactics, the number of marketing channels is finite.
 In reality, there are only so many ways that you can promote your business.

 Channels to Market